“Retirement” – it’s a term we’ve redefined over the years.

 1- Annual spending

 How much do you spend annually?
-If you don’t know, then it’ll be difficult to calculate if you are saving enough money for retirement.
+If you’re unsure, calculating whether you’re saving enough money for retirement will be challenging.

 Once you know how much you spend annually, then adjust that amount to include new activities during your active retirement years.

-Most retirees tend to spend more money in their active retirement years with new hobbies and travel interests than they spent while working full-time.
+Most retirees tend to spend more money in their active retirement years on new hobbies and travel than they did while working full-time.

 2- Major repairs/replacements